torabzadeh/sdaza/papers.md

       year:    "2019"
       url: https://github.com/sdaza/siena-paper

-    - title:   "The Consequences of Incarceration for Mortality in the US (Preprint)"
+    - title:   "The Consequences of Incarceration for Mortality in the U.S. (Preprint)"
       author:  "Sebastian Daza, Jerrett Jones and Alberto Palloni"
       journal: "Under Review"
       note:    "Presented at PAA"